How to Use Epsom Salt for Plants

 Enhance Vegetable Growth

-Magnesium sulfate can increase plants’ uptake of key nutrients, including nitrogen and phosphorus, and tests have borne out some of these benefits.
+Magnesium sulfate can increase plants’ uptake of key nutrients, including nitrogen and phosphorus, and garden tests have borne out some of these benefits.
 In one small-scale study, testers in five states gave pepper plants a foliar spray of 1 tablespoon Epsom salt to 1 gallon of water when peppers and roses bloomed, and again 10 days later.
 Four of the six testers reported that the treated pepper plants showed thicker foliage and larger fruits.
 Testers also reported greener foliage and more roses on the treated rose plants.

 Remedy Yellowing Leaves

-A green leaf turning yellow.
+A green leaf turning yellow with brown edges.

 Photo: istockphoto.com